 Whether you’re looking for the perfect gift, flowers for an event or an antique frame, mom-and-pop shops have your back with their wide selection of personalized products and services.
 They’re also a huge driver of your local economy.
-According to the Small Business Administration, there were about 31 million small businesses in the United States in 2020.
+According to the Small Business Administration, there are about 32 million small businesses in the United States.
 These small businesses employ about 60.6 million workers.

 To celebrate all that these businesses bring to our communities, March 29th marks “National Mom-and-Pop Business Owner’s Day.”
 The term “mom-and-pop shop” refers to locally owned businesses, which are often run by families.
 This day allows you to take a moment to honor these small business owners and show your support.